SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     Most code should use the ``objc`` attribute instead, to expose only the declarations that are needed.
+    If you need to expose many declarations, you can group them in an extension that has the ``objc`` attribute.
     This attribute is a convenience for
     libraries that make heavy use of
     the introspection facilities of the Objective-C runtime.
     Applying the ``objc`` attribute when it isn't needed can increase your binary size and adversely effect performance.

+    ..
+The binary size comes from the additional thunks to translate between calling conventions.
+       The performance of linking and launch are slower because of the larger symbol table slowing dyld down.

 ``testable``
     Apply this attribute to ``import`` declarations